tabreturn/lost-in-translation/README.md

   * http://gameprogrammingpatterns.com/component.html
   * http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/
 * Hosting
-  * Servez is handy for https hosting
+  * Servez is handy for HTTPS hosting
-  * use https for WebXR; use the 'advanced' in your browser to trust the self-signed certificate
+  * use HTTPS for WebXR; use the 'advanced' in your browser to trust the self-signed certificate
   * use `<ctrl> + <alt> + i` to open the A-Frame inspector
 * Useful A-Frame add-ons:
   * environment: https://github.com/supermedium/aframe-environment-component